 Gold is a popular investment among a diverse range of investors who wish to diversify their portfolio outside of traditional stocks and shares and in doing so reduce their risk.
 Over a long period of time gold has consistently held its value against other asset classes and in the last 45 years has been shown to have outperformed stocks and shares.

 Today gold is typically purchased as a hedge against inflation and its price has often been known to rise during times of economic crisis.
 The main reason for this is that during times of economic uncertainty, people often turn to tangible assets in which to store their wealth in case of a market crash.
 A great example of this occurred after the 2009 financial crisis when the price of gold rose to its highest peak in history.

 Due to ever increasing geopolitical tensions and a growing mistrust of the current financial system, the popularity of gold investments has grown significantly in the past two decades.
 As Britain moves towards an uncertain future outside of the European Union, it is likely that investor demand for physical gold will continue to increase.

 Introduction of the Krugerrand

 The South African Krugerrand, launched in 1967, was the very first coin designed specifically for investment purposes.
-At the time South Africa were the biggest gold producers in the world and the Krugerrand was the perfect way to capitalize on this.
-For the very first time it offered investors a vehicle for the private ownership of gold and at one time the Krugerrand accounted for nearly 90% of the global gold coin market.
+At the time South Africa was the biggest gold producers in the world and the Krugerrand was the perfect way to capitalize on this.
+For the very first time, it offered investors a vehicle for the private ownership of gold and at one time the Krugerrand accounted for nearly 90% of the global gold coin market.
 Since its inception, many other countries have introduced their own version of the Krugerrand including Britain’s very own Britannia coin.